caseyryan/flutter_multi_formatter/README.md

 bool isDigit(String character);
 ```

-toCurrencyString() is used by the MoneyInputFormatter internally
+toCurrencyString() is used by the CurrencyInputFormatter internally
 but you can also use it directly
 ```dart
 import 'package:flutter_multi_formatter/flutter_multi_formatter.dart';